bmaso/osm-games/content/bowling/OSM-Episode.md

 provably correct (or provably incorrect) final software package.
 I imagine they also would have identified possible failures of the software they produced (described below).

-Instead of a provably correct result, what the Bobs produced is _some_ integer sequence reduce function, implemented internally by a set of inter-reliant Java classes.
+Instead of a provably correct result, what the Bobs produced is _some_ integer sequence aggregation function, implemented internally by a set of inter-reliant Java classes.
 Most of the narrative concerns incremental development of the Java classes.
 Ignoring the internal intricacies and nitty-gritty of the Bobs' domain and problem space exploration, the final work product is effecitvely a reduce function `bowling_score`: